Blade Templates

 @elseif

-Checks an additional condition if the previous @if
+directive is used to check an additional condition if the previous @if

-or @elseif
+or any prior @elseif

 Syntax: